-Friedman's permanent income hypothesis (PIH) serves as the foundation of consumption literature.
-The hypothesis posits that the aggregate consumption patterns of consumers are heavily hinged on their desire to maximize their lifetime utility function subject only to their lifetime budget constraint.
-Thus household's consumption is unrelated to current income but is instead dependent on permanent income $(Y{P_t})$ which is the annuity value of lifetime resources (Friedman 1957), that is:
+Friedman's permanent income hypothesis (PIH) serves as the cornerstone of consumption literature.
+The hypothesis posits that the consumption patterns of the consumers are heavily hinged on their desire to maximize their lifetime utility function subject only to their lifetime budget constraint.
+Thus household's expenditure is unrelated to current income but is instead dependent on permanent income (Y{Pl}) which is the annuity value of lifetime resources (Friedman 1957), that is:

-$$Y{Pt} = A_t + E_t \left[ \sum{i=0}^{\infty} \beta^i Y{Lt+i} \right]$$ (1)
+$$Y{Pt} = A_t + E_t \left[\sum{i=0}^{\infty} \beta^i Y{Lt+i} \right]$$ (1)

-where A represents the real value of an individual's nonhuman wealth at the beginning of period t, $\beta$ is the discount factor, $Y{Lt+i}$ is real disposable income and $E_t$ is the expectations operator conditional on information available to the individual at time t.
-Even though actual income may vary from permanent income in different periods, according to theory, these fluctuations will only affect consumption if it alters household's expectations of its permanent income.
+where A_i represents the real value of an individual's nonhuman wealth at the beginning of period t, β is the discount factor, Y{Lt+i} is real disposable income and E_i is the expectations operator conditional on information available to the individual at time t.
+Even though actual income may vary from permanent income in different periods, according to theory, these fluctuations will only affect consumption if they alter the household's expectations of its permanent income.
 Instead, when faced with such deviations, households are presumed to borrow and lend in order to smooth their consumption path.

-Following Friedman (1957) work, Hall (1978) postulated that if rational expectations are also assumed, consumption follows a random walk process, resulting in the well-known result:
+Following Friedman's work, Hall (1978) postulated that if rational expectations are also assumed, consumption follows a random walk process, resulting in the well-known result: